Chapter 6

 Implications for investors

-The electricity generation potential of hydropower plants is thus likely to be negatively impacted by longer periods of drought due to a reduction in precipitation patterns (Shu et. al., 2018).
-Investors and national governments can minimize the risk of stranded assets by mapping which hydropower plants are at risk of such abrupt shifts in precipitation (see Methods annex for details).
+The electricity generation potential of hydropower plants is thus likely to be negatively impacted by longer periods of drought due to a reduction in precipitation patterns (Shu et al., 2018).
+Investors and national governments can minimize the risk of stranded assets by mapping which hydropower plants are at risk of such abrupt shifts in precipitation.

 Our initial analysis shows that 998 hydroelectric powerplants (documented as being either in construction or with planning approved in South America), constituting a total of 66.97 GW, are most likely to be affected by decreases in precipitation in four countries (Brazil, Argentina, Peru and Bolivia) and within eight river basins (see Fig. 2).
 Out of the 998 dams identified in risk regions, 65 of the largest dams, accounting for about 64% (42.61gW) of future power generation, are located in Brazil (26), Peru (24), Bolivia (11) and Paraguay.
 Although the extent to which electricity production will be affected by extreme weather events will differ, a disruption to the hydrological cycle increases the risk of power plants to become stranded assets.